nextflow-io/crg-course-nov16/prep-material.md

 ### What is Nextflow?

 Nextflow is a *workflow manager*.
 It has been developed specifically to ease the creation and execution of bioinformatics pipelines.
-The benefits of having you pipeline in Nextflow include
+The benefits of having you pipeline in Nextflow include:
-* Built in GitHub support
+* Built in GitHub support.
-* Automated cluster execution
+* Automated cluster execution.
-* Docker support to eliminate the need for dependencies
+* Docker support to eliminate the need for dependencies.
 * Portability so you can run your pipeline anywhere laptop, cluster or cloud.

-Whether your pipeline is a simple BLAST execution or a complex genome annotation pipleline, you can build it with Nextflow.
+Whether your pipeline is a simple BLAST execution or a complex genome annotation pipeline, you can build it with Nextflow.

 ### What is Docker?

-Docker is a platform to package and run applications in isolated environments called containers.
+Docker is a tool to package and run applications in isolated environments called containers.
 In the scientific context, Docker and container technology in general enable us to:
-* Simplify the setup of complicated software, libraries and modules
+* Simplify the setup of complicated software, libraries and modules.
-* Make our results, analysis and graphs 100% reproducible
+* Make our results, analysis and graphs 100% reproducible.
-* Share our work with the world
+* Share our work with the world.

 ### Why use Nextflow and Docker?